A Platform Where Writers And Readers Meet

 I admit I missed your diesel smell.

-Waking up to hear the mee pok auntie yell
+waking up to hear the mee pok auntie yell

 as rush hour traffic on your highway swells